contentpass/contentpass-android/README.md

 If that's not to your liking, please refer to this [documentation](https://github.com/openid/AppAuth-Android#capturing-the-authorization-redirect) for more options on how to register for capturing the redirect.

 ## Usage

+We provide an example application in the `/app` app module.
+If you're unclear about the usage of some of our features, have a look and tinker around with the code.
+Refer to the example's [README](https://github.com/contentpass/contentpass-android/blob/main/app/README.md) for more information.

 ### The contentpass_configuration.json